HomeShelters and Homeless ServicesSacred Heart Shelter

 Sacred Heart Shelter empowers residents in their efforts to stabilize their lives, connect to resources in the community, and achieve secure housing.

-To see every homeless single woman and family make the transition to stable housing, equipped with the skills and resources to sustain it.
+To see every homeless family make the transition to stable housing, equipped with the skills and resources to sustain it.

 40 Seasonal Soups - On Sale Now! $20